Grade Level: 4 (3-5)

 Ask the students in the class if any of them have strings of the small-sized Christmas lights at home?
 (Many will answer yes.)
 Ask the students to brainstorm why it is that if one light goes out on a strand of Christmas lights then half of the strand or the entire strand stops working?
 (Possible answers: The wire is broken, all of the other bulbs are broken, or the circuit is broken.)
 Many newer strands of lights have more than one wire linking the lights, as a better way to string the lights together; in this case, if one bulb burns out, the rest of the lights do not go out -- only a section goes out.

 Ask the students if they ever had a flashlight that required batteries?
 (Many will answer yes.)
 Then, inquire how many batteries the flashlight needed (Possible answers: One, two, three or four batteries).
 Ask the students why larger flashlights require more batteries than smaller flashlights?
 (Possible answers: Some flashlights need more power, some flashlights need more electricity.)
 Three AA batteries connected "in series" can provide more voltage than a single AA battery.
 Explain to the students that the holiday lights and the batteries in a flashlight are similar because both are connected "in series."
 Electrical circuits as well as batteries can be "in series" or "in parallel."
+These different circuits are both ways for energy in the batteries to be transferred from the batteries to the lightbulbs, and we can observe that this transfer is taking place when turn on a flashlight or see bright holiday lights at night.
 During today's activity, we will learn what "in series" means.

 Explain to students that electrical and mechanical engineers design circuit breakers to be connected in series with the electrical wiring of your house.
 The purpose of a circuit breaker is to make sure that too much current does not flow through the electrical wiring in your house and cause equipment failures or a fire.
 A circuit breaker is similar to a switch; it has an open and closed position.
 If the electrical current in your house is above a safe level, a circuit breaker opens, creating an open circuit and causing the electricity to shut off.